hashicorp/consul/plugin/etcd/README.md

 a generic DNS zone data plugin.
 Only a subset of DNS record types are implemented, and subdomains and delegations are not handled at all.

-The data in etcd instance has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
+The data in the etcd instance has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
 It works just like SkyDNS.